-- (b) Members may designate honorary pages by a statement delivered to the Principal Clerk who will have a certificate issued therefor. - RULE 61.
-Sergeants-at-Arms. (a) There shall be 16 positions of Assistant Sergeants-at-Arms, to be appointed upon the recommendation of the President Pro Tempore by the Sergeant-at-Arms, who are to work under his or her supervision and to be assigned such duties and powers as he or she shall direct. - (b) The Sergeant-at-Arms shall be responsible for the safety of the members and employees of the Senate while in the Senate Chamber or any place in which the Senate or its committees are in session. - (c) The Sergeant-at-Arms shall serve all warrants and subpoenas issued by orders of the Senate and signed by the Presiding Officer of the Senate, and said warrants and subpoenas shall be returnable to the Principal Clerk of the Senate. - RULE 62.
-Principal Clerk's staff.
-The Principal Clerk of the Senate shall employ all necessary employees and clerks required to carry out the duties of that office.
-The Principal Clerk shall have supervision and control and shall assign such duties and powers as the Principal Clerk shall direct to the employees and clerks of that office. - RULE 63.
-Legislative assistants and other Senate staff. (a) Each member shall be assigned one legislative assistant position.
+(b) Members may designate honorary pages by a statement delivered to the Principal Clerk who will have a certificate issued therefor.

+RULE 61.
+Sergeants-at-Arms. - (a) There shall be 16 positions of Assistant Sergeants-at-Arms, to be appointed upon the recommendation of the President Pro Tempore by the Sergeant-at-Arms, who are to work under his or her supervision and to be assigned such duties and powers as he or she shall direct.

+(b) The Sergeant-at-Arms shall be responsible for the safety of the members and employees of the Senate while in the Senate Chamber or any place in which the Senate or its committees are in session.

+(c) The Sergeant-at-Arms shall serve all warrants and subpoenas issued by orders of the Senate and signed by the Presiding Officer of the Senate, and said warrants and subpoenas shall be returnable to the Principal Clerk of the Senate.

+RULE 62.
+Principal Clerk's staff. - The Principal Clerk of the Senate shall employ all necessary employees and clerks required to carry out the duties of that office.
+The Principal Clerk shall have supervision and control and shall assign such duties and powers as the Principal Clerk shall direct to the employees and clerks of that office.

+RULE 63.
+Legislative assistants and other Senate staff. - (a) Each member shall be assigned one legislative assistant position.
 Additional staff positions may be allocated to members in the discretion of the President Pro Tempore.
-The selection of the person to fill a staff position assigned or allocated to an individual member's office shall be his or her prerogative. - (b) Persons seeking an employment position in the office of an individual member shall file initial applications for employment with the Director of Legislative Assistants and shall receive compensation as prescribed by the Legislative Services Commission.
+The selection of the person to fill a staff position assigned or allocated to an individual member's office shall be his or her prerogative.

+(b) Persons seeking an employment position in the office of an individual member shall file initial applications for employment with the Director of Legislative Assistants and shall receive compensation as prescribed by the Legislative Services Commission.
 Their period of employment shall comply with the period as established by the Legislative Services Commission unless employment for an extended period is approved by the President Pro Tempore.
-They shall adhere to such uniform regulations and other conditions of employment (including retention)

-under the direction of the Director of Senate Legislative Assistants as the Committee on Rules and Operations of the Senate shall adopt.
+They shall adhere to such uniform regulations and other conditions of employment (including retention) under the direction of the Director of Senate Legislative Assistants as the Committee on Rules and Operations of the Senate shall adopt.

-The Director of Senate Legislative Assistants and any assistants shall be (c) appointed by the President Pro Tempore of the Senate.
+(c) The Director of Senate Legislative Assistants and any assistants shall be appointed by the President Pro Tempore of the Senate.

 RULE 64.
-Senate Journal. - The Principal Clerk shall prepare and be responsible for

-7 8 the Journal.
-The President Pro Tempore or, in the President Pro Tempore's absence, the Deputy President Pro Tempore shall examine the Journal to determine if the proceedings of the previous day have been correctly recorded.
+Senate Journal. - The President Pro Tempore of the Senate shall cause the Journal of the Senate to be examined daily before the hour of convening to determine if the proceedings of the previous day have been correctly recorded.